DJI-Mobile-SDK-Tutorials/iOS-FPVDemo/README.md

 The development package includes:

-- SDK demo project (This includes implementation of main features such as camera, gimbal control, Ground Station and Joystick)
+- SDK demo project (This includes implementation of main features such as camera, flightController, gimbal control, etc)
 - Documentations
 - Framework

-Minimum Requirement: iOS 6.1 or above
+Minimum Requirement: iOS 8.0 or above

 ## Import the SDK framework